A Study of Commonsense Reasoning over Visual Object Properties: A Commonsense Framework for Evaluating Object Property Reasoning

-\textbf{Relational} knowledge captures how objects interact, how they can be grouped, and how they are situated relative to one another within a visual context.
-Attributes include \textit{spatial relationships} (e.g., on top of, hanging from) and \textit{grouping relations} (e.g., couple, flock).
-Questions like "\textit{How many couples are visible?}" or "\textit{How many objects can be seen hanging from the wall?}" evaluate a model's ability to reason about such properties.
-The relational dimension is motivated by the \textit{spatial} and \textit{relational-other} relations in commonsense reasoning \citep{ilievski2021dimensions}.
-It is limited to spatial and contextual groupings of instances, making it complementary to the internal relations of objects in part-whole relationships in the physical dimension and taxonomic groupings in the taxonomic dimension.
+\textbf{Relational} knowledge captures how objects interact, how they can be contextually grouped, and how they are situated relative to each other within a visual context.
+This dimension includes \textit{spatial relationships} (e.g. "\textit{How many objects are \underline{hanging from} the wall?}") and \textit{contextual grouping relations} (as in "\textit{How many \underline{couples} are visible?}") \cite{ilievski2021dimensions}.
+Its emphasis on relations between multiple object instances complements the focus on properties of single objects in taxonomic and part-whole physical properties.